pymc-devs/pymc-examples/myst_nbs/gaussian_processes/GP-MeansAndCovs.myst.md

 tags: []
 ---
 RANDOM_SEED = 8927

-np.random.seed(RANDOM_SEED)
+rng = np.random.default_rng(RANDOM_SEED)
 az.style.use("arviz-darkgrid")
+plt.rcParams["figure.figsize"] = (10, 4)
 ```

 +++ {"papermill": {"duration": 0.037844, "end_time": "2020-12-22T18:36:31.751886", "exception": false, "start_time": "2020-12-22T18:36:31.714042", "status": "completed"}, "tags": []}

-# Mean and Covariance Functions

-A large set of mean and covariance functions are available in PyMC3.
+A large set of mean and covariance functions are available in PyMC.
 It is relatively easy to define custom mean and covariance functions.
-Since PyMC3 uses Theano, their gradients do not need to be defined by the user.
+Since PyMC uses Aesara, their gradients do not need to be defined by the user.

 ## Mean functions

-The following mean functions are available in PyMC3.
+The following mean functions are available in PyMC.

-- `gp.mean.Zero`
+- {class}`pymc.gp.mean.Zero`
-- `gp.mean.Constant`
+- {class}`pymc.gp.mean.Constant`
-- `gp.mean.Linear`
+- {class}`pymc.gp.mean.Linear`

 All follow a similar usage pattern.
 First, the mean function is specified.
 Then it can be evaluated over some inputs.
 The first two mean functions are very simple.
 Regardless of the inputs, `gp.mean.Zero` returns a vector of zeros with the same length as the number of input values.